 The Mozilla Crash Reporter sends your crash report to a collection system, which assigns a crash ID.
 You will want to post your crash ID(s) in your bug report or support request.
 Also, Thunderbird developers use this crash report to make future versions of Thunderbird crash less frequently.
-(The Mozilla Crash Reporter comes up because Thunderbird crashes; it does not cause Thunderbird to crash.)
+(The Mozilla Crash Reporter comes up because Thunderbird crashes; the reporter does not cause Thunderbird to crash.)

 For suggestions on how to prevent Thunderbird from crashing, see Thunderbird Crashes.